 Imagine the Christmas markets, then take away a few decorations and replace them with lucky charms.
 That, in a nutshell, is it.

-In such cases, you often find little to no difference between the two, but the selection of stalls and/or wares may change to reflect the new season.
+You often find little to no difference between the two seasons, but the selection of wares may change slightly to reflect the New Year theme.

-That said, failing to quite live up to the Christmas versions is hardly a disgrace, and most New Year markets still glow with good cheer and quality wares.
+That said, failing to quite live up to the Christmas spirit is hardly a disgrace, and most New Year markets still glow with the same good cheer and quality stands.

 So, if you want to while away the time before (and sometimes after) the New Year celebrations, then pop into a market to enjoy roasted almonds or fried sausages while you browse the collective endeavours of all those artists and artisans.